 - It allows developers to write code in a high-level, object-oriented language, rather than in the low-level language (SQL etc.) of the database.

-- It can improve the performance of database queries by automatically generating optimized and (SQL injection) secure SQL statements.
+- It can improve the performance of database queries by automatically generating optimized and (SQL injection, Cross-site scripting (XSS), etc) secure SQL statements.

 ORMs are commonly used in modern web development to interact with databases, and there are many different ORM libraries available for various programming languages.